Implementing Zero Trust Security: Never Trust, Always Verify

 };

-What I find interesting about this approach is that it validates identity continuously rather than just at login.
-The system can detect changes in security posture and respond immediately.
+This approach validates identity continuously, not just at login.
+The system detects security posture changes and responds immediately.

 Microservices and Service-to-Service Security